fahadfakrul/Prime-Lab-Client/README.md

 # PrimeLab Diagnostics Center
 ## About:
-Prime Lab is a diagnostics website to book and maintain tests.
-The dashboards for user and admin plays a crucial role in maintaining them.
-User can book tests with paying through stripe.
+ Prime Lab, a comprehensive diagnostics website that allows users to book and manage medical tests.
+The platform is designed with two main dashboards: one for users and another for administrators.
+The user dashboard enables patients to book tests and make payments through Stripe, ensuring secure transactions.
+The admin dashboard allows for efficient management of appointments, test results, and user information.

+In this project, I utilized the MERN stack to develop the full-stack application.

 ## Live site URL: https://prime-lab-diagnostic.web.app/